jasnow/awesome-ruby-security-advisories/FAQ/FAQ.md

 # FAQ - Frequently Asked Questions

+ 0. PR Confidence metric:
+    * MUST HAVE commit URL (+3) OR PR URL (+2) OR Announcement URL with patches (+2) for main "url:" field,
+    * AND nvd or equivalent URL (+1)
+    * AND CHECK for rubygems.org URL for "gems" files (+1).

  1. If you have a repo, including one associated with a "gem", and there are not releases (GitHub "tags") after the one mentioned in the advisories then the "patched_versions:" field should be "> LAST-VERSION-RELEASED".

+    * 5/7/2023: Update by Postmodern: "If there is truly no patch versions, then we should omit "patched_versions" field."

  2. If you have a repo, including one associated with a "gem", and there are releases (GitHub "tags") after the one mentioned